 This command opens and closes logical channels.
 The open function opens a new logical channel other than the basic channel '0'.
 The UICC shall support channel number assignment by the UICC.
+If the TERMINAL CAPABILITY command with the tag '81' (Extended logical channels terminal support) is not sent by the terminal then the UICC shall not open more than 3 logical channels in addition to the basic channel.
+The UICC shall first assign channel numbers in the range 1 to 3 before assigning the extended logical channels number (i.e. from 4 to 19).
 The close function explicitly closes a logical channel.
 When a channel has been successfully closed, the channel can be reassigned.
 The basic logical channel '0' is always available and cannot be closed.

+None; or

-- None; or - the channel number of the logical channel assigned by the UICC.
+• the channel number of the logical channel assigned by the UICC.